RichardPienaar/puppy-health/README.md

 ## Welcome!

 #### Here is my two hour attempt at a simple React application that displays lovely dogs from the dog api (https://docs.thedogapi.com/).
-I believe it works as requested
-##### with the excepetion of toggling the data on click, which I have never implemeneted before in a React context.
+I believe it works as requested with the excepetion of toggling the data on click, which I have never implemeneted before in a React context.
+I traditionally have used Flask and other server side rendered structures for web development, so this was a fun challenge.
+I'll implemenet the missing functionality asap.

 ## Prerequeisites